 Anatomic breast implants or tear drop shaped implants must be textured to facilitate adherence to prevent rotation when placed in the breast pocket.
 The textured shell can be thicker and form more visible rippling.
 These factors introduce negative variables into a procedure which should have a very reliable outcome.
 A conservative smooth, round implant placed under the muscle can produce a very natural look which can be delivered with a high degree of predictability.
 I hope this helps.
 Dr. Trussler

-Tear Drop Implants for Augmentation
+Tear Drop Shaped Implants

 Anatomic implants and rotation